cartman1978/Fortnite-Quiz/README.md

 * As a user, I would like to know the correct answer when answered incorrectly.
 * As a user, I expect that the game has a nice visually appealing lay out to be in line with the game.
 * As a user, I expect a variety of questions so no questions get repeated.
-* As a user, I would like to learn new things about Fortnite while I'm playing the game.
+* As a user, I would like to learn new things about Videogames while I'm playing the game.
 * As a user, I want to know where I am in the game, to know how many questions I still have left.
 * As a user, I want to be able to restart the game once is over.
 * As a user, I want to be able to save my score.